Labour and Tories clash on economy as both hint at tax cuts

 Mr Sunak met local veterans for breakfast in Northallerton on Saturday, where he joked that he avoided catching pneumonia after giving a rain-soaked statement outside Number 10 in which he announced the election.

-“That’s our tradition, the Prime Minister, in the big moments, they call the election and they go out there.
-I thought, come rain or shine, it’s the right thing to do,” he said.

-“But no pneumonia yet, my suit on the other hand … I’m not quite sure what state it will be in when I get back down to London.”
+“No pneumonia yet, my suit on the other hand … I’m not quite sure what state it will be in when I get back down to London,” the PM said.

 He was later pictured door-stepping voters in Wimbledon, south-west London, saying in a post on X: “It’s clear what the British people want – bold action and a clear plan.
 That’s what we will deliver.”